 Ignorance of an investment professional's negligent or fraudulent behavior does not excuse investment firms from accountability.
 With the help of a knowledgeable lawyer, investors can pursue the recovery of their losses.

-What is Investment Fraud and Misconduct
+Investment Fraud and Misconduct

 Many investors fall prey to the unethical practices of brokers who put their own interests above those of their clients.
 Common fraudulent investment products and scams include: